- 21 February to 21 March 2019

 Recent years have duly witnessed an explosion of scholarship considering the social and psychological impact of taking photographs.
 This course draws on recent approaches to explore the wide-ranging changes in perception brought about by the technology since its invention in 1839.
 How has photography shaped the aesthetic sensibilities and ethical sensitivities of the modern world?
 Through a series of discrete but related talks by experts in the field, this programme considers how the camera has informed our understanding of art, politics, nature and the self.

-The syllabus for the course is will be available to download soon.
+The syllabus for the course is available to download below.

 About the speaker